Social Media and Drugs: Are Behaviors and Habits Impacted by the Media?

 Drugs, on the other hand, have a more direct physiological impact.
 These cause chemical imbalances in the brain, altering perception, impairing cognitive functions, and potentially leading to addiction.
 Both social media overuse and drug abuse can significantly affect personal relationships, job performance, and overall quality of life.

-Seeking Treatment for Drug and Alcohol Abuse
+Seeking Treatment for Addiction to Social Media and Drugs

 For teens and young adults alike, battling drug and alcohol abuse can feel overwhelming, but it’s crucial to remember that help is available.
 Treatment for these issues often involves a combination of therapy, medication, and support groups.
-Therapies such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) can be especially helpful; they can help teens understand the root causes of their substance use, develop coping mechanisms, and build healthier habits.
+Therapies such as cognitive behavioral therapy (CBT) and Dialectical Behavior Therapy (DBT) can be especially helpful; they can help teens understand the root causes of their substance use, develop coping mechanisms, and build healthier habits.
 Additionally, medications may be used to manage withdrawal symptoms and prevent relapses.
 Support groups, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), also help teens move past their addiction and find community.

 Tips for Talking to Your Teen About Social Media and Drugs